Carlos Lehder Biography

 Lehder updated himself with all the necessary information required for starting his cocaine business.
 He learned tricks of money laundering and smuggling and also trained himself in the skills required for cocaine transport.
 He spend hours questioning inmates and taking down notes.
 He filed all the information for future use.

-After their release, Carlos Lehder and Jung started off with small traditional drug smuggling.
+After their release, Carlos Lehder and Jung started with small-scale traditional drug smuggling.
 Though their ultimate aim was to revolutionize the cocaine trade by transporting it to the American soil, they could realize it only through small steps.

 The duo’s first successful cocaine transportation was realized when two young women who were on paid holiday to Antigua brought the drug to the country in their suitcase.
 The trick paid off and both the women indulged in several such trips to help Lehder and Jung have enough to buy an aeroplane.